 MODERN PANIC VIII - GROUP SHOW

 Curated by James Elphic of Guerilla Zoo: A unique and powerful collection of surreal, controversial & provocative international artists.

 UNIVERSITY OF BRIGHTON DEGREE SHOW 2016 - FINE ART PAINTING

 PARADE PRESENTS: ART PRIZE 2015

 Open to anyone under the age of 25, the Parade Presents: Art Prize was judged by a panel of distinguished art world figures, including fashion photographer Miles Aldridge, art curator and Founder of Paddle 8, Hikari Yokoyama, Head of Contemporary Art Day Sale at Philips, Henry Highley and Founder of Narcissus Arts, Nick Campbell.

-The work of the 23 artists choses by the panel went on display at Shoeditch's Londonewcastle Project Space, for a one-night exhibition on 1 July.
+Along with my own, the work of the 22 other artists chosen by the panel went on display at Shoeditch's Londonewcastle Project Space, for a one-night exhibition on 1 July.
 At the end of the night, the overall winner will was announced, and won £1,000, donated by designer swimwear brand Orlebar Brown.